twse/random-stuff/README.md

 | Gervase Markham    | gerv      | 2004-2017    | YES           | NO                 |
 | Ram Dayal Vaishnav | gurumukhi | 2017-present | YES           | YES                |

 **P.S.** The first entry created the page via CVS in 1999/08/29 and posted a message to the Mozilla internationalization and SeaMonkey newsgroups.
 The second entry wrote management tools in 2011/03 when he added many previous localizers via SVN and committed directly via GIT without using pull requests.
-The last entry uses pull requests to modify the credits list and closes them for additions not from the form (e.g. bulk additions) or modifications not from replies to the application message with a comment.
+The last entry is committing with pull requests to modify the credits list and closes them for additions not from the form (e.g. bulk additions) or modifications not from replies to the application message with a comment.

-## Protest pages (available in five versions with default encoding removed)
+## Protest pages (requires JavaScript; available in five versions with default encoding removed)
 Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/), Canada (1942-2006) for his protest pages.

 * **Web page not available** (Android) – The link refers to a page at the **@Macarlo, Inc** website (currently down since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – Windows XP SP3 added network diagnostics stuff (not included in this page).
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing in the browser itself when the original page is accessed as `res://shdocvw.dll/dnserror.htm` opens the network diagnostic tool).
-* **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing in the browser itself when the original page is accessed as `res://ieframe.dll/dnserror.htm` opens the network diagnostic tool).
+* **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing in the browser itself when the original page is accessed as `res://ieframe.dll/dnserror.htm` opens the network diagnostic tool – the button is also in the **Tools** menu).
 Remove the style in `notConnectedTasks`, add the style to `cantDisplayTasks` and change the heading/title to **You're not connected to the internet** to make this page resemble computers not connected to the internet.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format (edited using Qt Linguist or other program).
 Generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).